JR Cigars History

 Later down the road, fate took a giant turn for the better when Lew came up with a brilliant idea of making two giant signs that covered the store’s entire windows.
 The signs said, “BUSINESS STINKS SALE.”

 Finally, in 1971, a Texas businessman who frequented the store when he was in the city asked if we could mail his cigars back to his home state.
 Lew agreed, and are now thriving mail-order business was born.
-This is the red-letter day in our companies history and the official start of the world’s largest cigar company.
+This is the red-letter day in our company’s history.

 In late 1974, just five countries made handmade premium cigars.
 The countries were Spain (the Canary Islands), Honduras, Mexico, Jamaica, and Nicaragua.